Company Registration

 A graphic of a Statrys lady on the computer with an organisational chart behind her

 Selecting an appropriate Hong Kong company name and checking its availability is an important step that can save you a lot of time.
-This is because if the name isn’t suitable, your application could be rejected, meaning you’ll have to start the process all over again.
-The lodgement fee is also non-refundable.
+This is because if the name isn’t suitable, your application could be rejected, meaning you’ll have to start the process all over again, and the lodgement fee will not be refunded.

-Here is some guidance on Hong Kong company name:
+Here is some guidance on Hong Kong company names:

-• ❌It cannot be identical to any existing trademark in Hong Kong.
+• ❌ It cannot be identical or “too like” to any existing trademark in Hong Kong.

 Abbreviations, spaces, punctuation, articles, and capital letters are treated as the same.
 For example, "Hong Kong," "Hongkong," and "HK" are equivalent, as are "and" and "&."
 "The ABC Limited" is the same as "ABC Limited”, "A-B-C Limited" and "a b c Limited."